AhsanAyaz/100-days-of-code/r1-log.md

 ### R1D8
 Worked on Travisci build for ios today.
 It was breaking.
 Found out that an older xcode version is used by default.

+### R1D9
+Worked on a sample application which I'll be using in a workshop coming up for ngPakistan.
+Worked on Angular Inputs, Outputs (event emitters), [(ngModel)], interfaces etc and created a simple app.